(Last Updated on : 31/01/2019)

 , and pharmaceuticals at Narayanpur.

-The main rivers traversing the Rohtas district
+The main rivers traversing the district are Son River

 Saharsa, one of the districts of Bihar, is divided into seven blocks Saharsa Sadar, Menhasari, Simri Bhaktiyarpur, Nauhatta, Saurbazar, Sonbarsa, and Salkhua.

 The district headquarters of it is at Chhapra

 .
 An important town of the district is Sonepur where a cattle fair is held every year and this is Asia's largest international cattle fair.

 It is divided into six blocks which are Ariari, Sheikhpura, Barbigha

 It covers an area of 443 sq km. with its district headquarters at Sheohar town.

 This is dominated by sugar factories.
 The rivers flowing through the district are Daha River and Jharhi River.

-district are Vaishali Museum, and Bawan Pokhar Temple.
+The main attractions of this district of Bihar are Vaishali Museum, and Bawan Pokhar Temple.

-The economy of the West Champaran district sustains on both agriculture and industry.
+The economy of this district sustains on both agriculture

+.
 The sugar industries dominate the district.